Oi, mate!

 Currently, she continues to deepen her knowledge and improve her skills on the Association’s advanced course and runs workshops in Cambridge, London and beyond.

-In harmony with her approach to nature, she is doing her best to work with environmentally friendly and sustainable materials.
-She loves experimenting with different types of Chinese xuan, Japanese washi and Korean papers.
+In harmony with her approach to art, she is doing her best to work with environmentally friendly and sustainable materials.